laustdeleuran/njord/readme.md

+## Documentation

+The [documentation](https://laustdeleuran.github.io/njord) is generated using [SassDoc](http://sassdoc.com/).
+It's [then deployed](https://github.com/X1011/git-directory-deploy) to Github pages.

 ## Contents

-Every module (file) of the framework can be used on it's own, and should be contined and portable.
+Every module (file) of the framework can be used on it's own, and should be self-contained and portable.